ChesterHsieh/ChesterHsieh.github.io/_posts/2018-11-20-AmazonInterview.md

 Result:
 	Don't try to use latest tool all the time, It doen't mean we should stop to learn, but it's always import to evaluate .
 Two woodcutters story isn't always correct on favor one strategy.

-## Story- Not on time
-    The biggest mistake I’ve made happened when I took on and led a project for the first time.
-I got a requirement from the client about updating parts of a certain product.
-I need to give the prospect schedule.

-    I diagnosed the client requirement immediately, we only need to change the protocol from Bluetooth into RF protocol.
-Actually, the task was using a simple system to replace the complicated one.
-There's a mistake here.
-I expected to finish it within 2 weeks.
-However, it didn't go as I expected.
-I forgot to consider the hardware problem.

-    I apologized to the client immediately and asked if we could have an extended delivery date.
-Luckily the client agreed and also showed understanding.
-Then I called a meeting with all the team members, talked about the feedback, then we walked through the whole workflow step by step together, evaluated all the component.
-Throughout this process, the team members understood what happened.
-Instead of just telling the client to postpone the schedule.
-I continue to communicate for all situation again, I earned their trust by sharing the feedback with them and working out a solution together.

 # 5. Learn and Be Curious
 好奇求知(不停止学习,对各种可能性充满好奇并加以行动)